Wilmette Dethatching Lawn Services

 Post-Dethatching Stormwater Management in Compliance with Wilmette’s MS4 Program

-Wilmette participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed.
-After dethatching, exposed clay soils are highly susceptible to erosion and sediment runoff, especially before turf recovers.
+Wilmette participates in the Municipal Separate Storm Sewer System (MS4) program to protect the Lake Michigan watershed, in compliance with the Clean Water Act and Illinois EPA Water Quality & Watershed Management requirements.
+After dethatching, exposed clay soils are highly prone to erosion and sediment runoff, which can impact local water quality.
 Best practices include:

 - Immediate overseeding within 24-48 hours